melvinm7/foodoasis/README.md

 # Prerequisites

-Before you can run the Local Food Sources Web Application, you will need the following:
+Before you can run the Food Oasis Web Application, you will need the following:

 - Node.js and npm (Node Package Manager) installed on your computer.